LEMettler/EntityTask/README.md

 # EntityTask

 School project.
-An Android TaskManager which allows you to manage your own tasks combined with a small xp-system for some small reward tracking.
+An Android TaskManager which allows you to manage your own tasks combined with a small xp-system for reward tracking.
 Developed in Android Studio.